 By using European manufacturers, we are also able to bring a high level of scrutiny to our processes.
 We experiment with perfect materials and finishes: indeed, a strong Sé principle is that every aspect of each piece is as good as the rest.
 Look beneath one of our tables or chairs, by any of our designers - normally invisible - and you'll see what we mean.
 Whether it's upholstery webbing or lacquering, the core of a Sé piece will always be as solid and finished as its surface.
 We always consider the whole piece in its entirety.

 Sé has a fascination for materials, and we're constantly building our repertoire.
-With our first collection we revived the use of bronze; in our second we used French Walnut, a wood widely used in the days of Art Deco; and in our third collection, polished brass and glass.
+With our first collection we revived the use of bronze; in our second we used French Walnut, a wood widely used in the days of Art Deco; in our third collection, polished brass and glass while in Collection IV, the use of marble and hand-blown glass has created exquisite material dialogues.

 Our colours are always being developed and each collection creates a singular palette: sometimes dark and metallic, other times airier pastels.
 In each case, material and colour are combined to the best effect, adhering to the discipline of each design while offering clients a choice.